theosanderson/theo.io/content/authors/admin/_index.md

 highlight_name: true # toggle to highlight author in author lists
 ---

 I am a researcher based at the Francis Crick Institute, where I develop new approaches for studying pathogen genomes at scale, both in the laboratory and computationally.
 I received my PhD at the Wellcome Sanger Institute, where I worked on some of the first genome-scale screens in malaria parasites.
-After an AI Residency with Google in Boston, applying machine learning to amino acid sequences, I took up a Sir Henry Wellcome Fellowship to work at the Francis Crick Institute, where I have focused on increasing scales of both pathogen functional genetics and genetic epidemiology.
+After an AI Residency with Google in Boston, applying machine learning to amino acid sequences, I took up a Sir Henry Wellcome Fellowship to work at the Francis Crick Institute, where I have focused on increasing the scale of analyses possible in pathogen genetics.